mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Listening?
 To what?"

 "Signals in the air?
 Ghosts?
 Whoever decides to transmit what they hear.
-I just learned how to do it before I left the Shadestead, but Holragi must know all about them by now if Set grew up with them."
+I just learned how to do it before I left Ulukoma, but Holragi must know all about them by now if Set grew up with them."

 "So you're saying people from Holragi can just talk to each other over vast distances with nobody butting in?
 Why can't we hear them?"